OrderLab/orbit/README.md

 `resize` in the guest VM.

-**Note 2**: If in some cases the kernel stuck during shutdown due to orbit's bug in kernel code, you can press `Ctrl-A x` to force shutdown the QEMU.
+**Note 2**: If in some cases the kernel stuck during shutdown due to orbit's bug in kernel code, you can press `Ctrl-A x` to force shutdown the QEMU, but this has the risk of corrupting data.

 # Detailed Instructions